Phone: +49 5201 8142-0

 What is a shortage?

-Why do shortages occur?
+Why do inventory shortages occur?

-• incorrect disposition
+• incorrect scheduling

-• incorrect goods received (wrong product delivered)
+• Incorrect receipt of goods (wrong product delivered)

-• Inadequate planning and materials management
+• Poor planning and materials management

-• lack of information
+• Lack of information

 • Production stoppages, delivery delays, and material shortages